imyogeshs/apiculus/docs/Subscribers/Compute/Kubernetes/ClusterOperations.md

 Kubernetes clusters can be stopped or restarted from the **Operations** section of cluster details.

-- **_Stop Cluster_** - To stop the Kubernetes cluster.
+- **Stop Cluster** - To stop the Kubernetes cluster.
 No data will be lost, and the cluster can be started again.
-- **_Restart Cluster_** - This action will restart the Virtual Router and the cluster nodes; can/should be used if a Kubernetes Cluster has become unresponsive or unreachable.
+- **Restart Cluster** - This action will restart the Virtual Router and the cluster nodes can/should be used if a Kubernetes Cluster has become unresponsive or unreachable.

 ## Deleting a Cluster